payu-india/CMS-Chatbot/docs/Collect Payments/introduction-web/server-to-server-integration/phonepe-deep-offers-integration.md

 Collect the response in the [Collect Payment API - Server-to-Server](ref:_payment_server_to_server) under API Reference.
 The response for the S2S payment request is not similar to Merchant Hosted or PayU Hosted Checkout.
 For description of response parameters, refer to [Additional Info for Payment APIs](ref:addl_info-payment-apis#response-for-initial-server-to-server-request).

-## Step 2: Invoke Intent in the Customer’s Device
+## Step 2: Invoke Intent in the Customer's Device

-After you receive a successful response, with redirect type as Intent and with a redirect URL, then the merchant invokes the Intent in the customer’s device.
+After you receive a successful response, with redirect type as Intent and with a redirect URL, then the merchant invokes the Intent in the customer's device.

 ```javascript
 Intent i = new Intent(Intent.ACTION_VIEW);